StudioEtrange/ConfigTree/docs/getting_started.rst

     configtree [ERROR]: Undefined required key <frontend.host>: Frontend host name

 As you can see, the loader reports error for each key, marked with "!!!".
-If you run loader programmatically, an exception of :class:`configtree.loader.ProcessionError` will be raised.
+If you run loader programmatically, an exception of :class:`configtree.loader.ProcessingError` will be raised.

 Move on and see how to override the values in the environment-specific